-When it comes to media, in the early days of the Idle No More movement, and even before, rabble was a key resource for people to learn about, share, and discuss the movement.
+In the early days of the Idle No More movement, rabble was a key resource for people to learn about, share, and discuss the movement.
 That's still true to this day.
-From resistance to the Trans Mountain pipeline construction to the crisis of murdered and missing Indigenous women, rabble.ca is our great forum for debate and real information.
-I'm happy to report that rabble has been a strong supporter of my work for years, and has helped share the work of many other Indigenous activists.
-This includes my current column on rabble, as well as the on-going coverage of my Reconciliation Book Club (I hope you will join us there).
+From Kinder Morgan and the Trans Mountain pipeline construction, to the crisis of murdered and missing Indigenous women, rabble.ca is a great forum for debate and real information.
+Speaking personally, rabble has been a strong supporter of my work for years.

 A good example of the rabble.ca difference in reporting is in the current Liberal government's portrayal in mainstream media around its relationship with Indigenous communities.
-The truth that needs to be told is that Trudeau has betrayed First Nations, and therefore all Canadians.
+The truth that needs to be told is Trudeau's betrayal of First Nations people, and therefore his betrayal of all Canadians.

 The fact is that Trudeau told Indigenous people that he would recognize our legal right to veto any development on our territories.
 That means the right to say no to pipelines.
-This, as we know, hasn't happened, with a complete overhaul of consultation process, and purchasing of a pipeline.
+This, as we know, hasn't happened, with a complete overhaul of the consultation process, and purchasing of the pipeline.

 What we need in Canada is an independent media system that is tuned to the activism that fights for a more just, wise, and equal world.
-That's what rabble is.
-Please help us on our path at rabble.ca/donate.
+Please help us on our path to common purpose and make change at rabble.ca/donate.